Contact Information and Links

 Current syllabus: http://faculty.spokanefalls.edu/ktownsend/IS210

 This class is designed for students planning to work in the IT field.
+Basic familiarity with opening, saving, and managing files on a computer is required.

 Students may enroll in as many credits as their program requires or as fits their personal needs.
 Each credit is essentially two weeks in length.
 Students enrolled in 3 credits attend class the first 6 weeks and students enrolled in all 5 credits attend the entire quarter.